-- A. Coordinate the development of the FY 2011-2014 TIP and ensure projects are reviewed and evaluated in relation to the Transportation Plan. - B. Over the next planning period, the adopted the FY 2011-2014 TIP will be maintained with amendments as needed. - C. The draft FY 2012-2015 TIP will be coordinated with the self-certification as required. - D. Listing of annual projects for which federal funds have been obligated in the preceding year. - E. Additional steps in developing and documenting the planning, prioritization and programming of transportation projects will be coordinated with the LRTP and the TIP project selection process. - F. The project selection criteria will be further developed to ensure strategies from the Congestion Management Process and be functional for development of the TIP. - G. Documentation of the fiscal constraint requirements for the TIP will be linked directly to the financial element in the updated LRTP which will assure availability of project funding.
+- A. Coordinate the development of the FY 2013-2016 TIP. - B. The TIP will be maintained wit amendments as needed. - C. The draft FY 2014-2017 TIP will be coordinated with the self-certification as required. - D. Listing of projects obligated with federal funds. - E. Continue the developing and documenting the prioritization and programming of transportation projects and coordinate this with the Annual Review of the LRTP.

-Combined Local and PL Funding
+Funding Source: Combined Local and PL Funding

-- F A. Coordinate development of the FY 2011-2014 TIP October 2010 B. Maintain the FY 2011-2014 TIP through revisions as necessary On-going activity C. Coordinate the development of the FY 2012-2015 TIP February - October 2011 D. Annual listing of federally obligated projects January 2011 E. Coordination project selection process within LRTP & TIP process January 2012 F. Include CMP strategies in selection criteria for the TIP January 2012 G. Document fiscal constraint in financial element linking LRTP & TIP January 2012
+A. Coordinate development of the FY 2013-2016 TIP October 2012 B. Maintain the current TIP through revisions as necessary On-going activity C. Coordinate the development of the FY 2014-2017 TIP February - October 2013 D. Annual listing of federally obligated projects January 2013 E. Coordination project selection within the Annual Review of LRTP April-May 2013